andykm/andykm.github.io/README.md

 🛡️ **Professional Experience in SOC Operations**
 As a former **Cybersecurity Analyst** at **Accenture (Mauritius)**, I developed a comprehensive skill set in:
 - Monitoring and managing security events using **SIEM** solutions.
-- 🛠Detecting, qualifying, and managing security incidents efficiently.
+- Detecting, qualifying, and managing security incidents efficiently.
 - Administering and configuring a range of security solutions.
 - Conducting detailed vulnerability assessments.
 - Producing detailed reports, documenting incidents, and proposing corrective measures.